antonjaragon/yolo-face-parts-detector/Readme.md

 ## Motivation

 All I want these models for is data exploration and check what face parts can be seen in an image.
-Note that I'm talking about detecting _face parts_, which is not the same as detecting _faces_.
+I'm talking about detecting _face parts_, which is not the same as detecting _faces_.

 I've been asked many times: why not using facial landmark detectors?
-And the reason is that these do not work well with close-up images, like this one:
+And the reason is that these do not work well with close-up images or heavily occluded faces, like this one:

 ![An example of a close-up image where facial landmark detection is not possible](images/closeup_example.jpg)

 _Image source: [Pexels](https://images.pexels.com/photos/977601/pexels-photo-977601.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1)_

 I know there are several works about facial landmark detection for occluded faces (such as ["Robust face landmark estimation under occlusion"](https://pdollar.github.io/files/papers/BurgosArtizzuICCV13rcpr.pdf)), but a picture of the entire face is always needed.
 If I wanted to be able to detect face parts in close-up images, I would have to develop something new.
-And that's what I've done.
+And that's exactly what I've done.

 ## Data

 For this experiment I'm using a variety of facial landmark detection datasets.
 Each dataset came in a different structure, so I had to deal with that in `prepare_full_dataset.py`:

-- **Existing datasets**: all these datasets were processed by converting each group of facial landmarks (eye, mouth, nose, eyebrows) to a bounding box compatible with YOLO.
+- **Existing datasets**: all these datasets were processed by converting each group of facial landmarks (eye, mouth, nose, eyebrows) to a bounding box in the YOLO format (normalized ``x, y, w, h``).
   - [Helen dataset](http://www.ifp.illinois.edu/~vuongle2/helen/)
   - [Menpo2D dataset](https://github.com/jiankangdeng/MenpoBenchmark)
   - [AFW (Annotated Faces in the Wild) dataset](https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)
   - [LaPa (Landmark-guided face Parsing) dataset](https://github.com/JDAI-CV/lapa-dataset)
-  - [FASSEG (FAce Semantic SEGmentation) dataset](https://github.com/massimomauro/FASSEG-repository): The original labels consider eyebrows and hair as a single class (hair), so I manually annotated subsets V2 and V3.
-This dataset includes many low-quality profile images, and it will probably improve performance.
+  - [FASSEG (FAce Semantic SEGmentation) dataset](https://github.com/massimomauro/FASSEG-repository): The original labels have eyebrows and hair in the same class (hair), so I manually annotated subsets V2 and V3 with [CVAT](https://app.cvat.ai/).
+This dataset adds many low-quality profile images, which probably improves performance.
 - **Custom datasets**:
   - [Pexels](https://pexels.com): I downloaded 257 images from this website and annotated them using [CVAT](https://app.cvat.ai/).
 As of today, I've annotated four batches of images, and I've tried to include pictures where parts of the face are missing.

-**I am not sharing any of these datasets**: they are not mine and they are 100% accessible from their corresponding sites.
-I may release the Pexels dataset that I create, though.
+⚠ **I am not sharing any of these datasets**: they are not mine, and they are 100% accessible from their corresponding sites.
+I may release the Pexels dataset that I create in the future, though.

 ## Results